TakingItCasual/easymc/docs/getting_started.rst

 -------------------------

 To create the necessary AWS account, visit https://aws.amazon.com/.
+You'll need to attach a payment method, as the script uses services not covered by the free tier.

 This script requires an AWS IAM user access key to interact with your account.
 To set up your AWS account with the configuration provided by the script, a temporary IAM user is needed.
 To create the temporary IAM user, visit your `IAM Management Console`_ and create a new user.

-Please note that the AdministratorAccess policy given to the temporary IAM user is potentially dangerous (running costs of over $10,000 a day can be incurred), so the user should be deleted after creating another IAM user with the script.
+The IAM group permissions provided by the script will prevent accidentally creating large and expensive servers, so the temporary user should be deleted after creating an IAM user under the setup_users IAM group.

 In step 1, name the IAM user, and enable "Programmatic access" for "Access type".
 In step 2, switch to "Attach existing policies directly" and enable "AdministratorAccess".